Clem085/ECE469-QuantumProgramming/Qiskit/CHATGPT.md

 ## Conclusion

-This guide provides a step-by-step approach to installing and using Qiskit on WSL Arch Linux using terminal commands.
+This guide provides a step-by-step approach to installing and using Qiskit on WSL Arch Linux using Command Prompt.
 It should serve both as documentation for others and a reference for future setups.

 ---